 In the last section, we got a table view up and running.
 Now, we're going to use that table view to display a list of each of the notes the user has made.
 We're going to customize the table view cells so that we can display the note's title and modification time.

 Resizing our Cell

 We're going to need two labels to display the note's title and modification time.
 To ensure we have enough room for both of our labels, let's make the cell a little bit bigger.

-Select the listNotesTableViewCell in the Document Outline, click the Size inspector icon, and change the Row Height to 60:
+Select the listNotesTableViewCell in the Document Outline, click the Size inspector icon, set the Row Height to Custom, and change the Row Height to 60:

 Now let's change the height of the table view to match.

 Select the Table View in the Document Outline, click the Size inspector icon, and change the row height to 60:

 Notice that we had to change the row height for both our table view and our table view cell!
 If you're wondering why BOTH of these needed to be changed, it's because you can have more than one type of cell within a TableView.
 For instance, on instagram, your feed looks pretty similar to a table view.
 In fact, instragram uses different prototype cells for pictures and videos that users post.
 Try to think of another app that uses different cells within a TableView!

 Now that we have enough room, let's add our labels!

 Add two labels to the listNotesTableViewCell prototype.
 Open Main.storyboard, find the object library on the bottom of the right-hand side panel.
 From the object library, drag two labels onto the prototype cell.
 See the video below: